ahiser24/Game-Drop/ReadMe.txt

 ###PREREQUISITES###

-###Installers for these can be found through their respective websites or in the installation directory "Game Drop\Bin".###
-PowerShell 7
-FFMPEG
+FFMPEG - Install from ffmpeg.org or use the Installation file located in the installation directory's Bin folder.
+Ex: "C:\Users\USERNAME\AppData\Local\Game Drop\Bin\FFMPEG Installer.exe"

 ###How To Use###

-Run "Game Drop.exe" as an Administrator.
-This ensures that the PowerShell script can run properly.
+Run "Game Drop.exe"

 Input = Select the video you want to share.